MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-architecture.md

 Users in your organization can access data secured by a VNet to which they already have access.
 But before these users can connect to these data sources from Microsoft Cloud services, a VNet gateway needs to be [registered and configured](create-data-gateways.md).

-Let’s first look at what happens when you interact with a Power BI report that's connected to a data source within a VNet.
+Let's first look at what happens when you interact with a Power BI report that's connected to a data source within a VNet.

 1. Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details, and credentials to the Microsoft Power Platform VNet service.